 - How to Recreate Hair Using Custom Hair Brushes

-Step 1 – Accessing Background Eraser Tool
+Step 1 – Select The Background Eraser Tool

 This tool works by sampling the color from the image.
 Basically, it samples the colors to erase them and then it erases those pixels by matching them with the sampled color.
 Whenever you click on the image to erase its parts this is when it samples the colors to erase.

-Step 2 – Open the Image
+Step 2 – Open the Sample Image

 Once you opened the image duplicate it by pressing CTRL + J so you’ll have a backup of your original in case anything goes wrong.
-Now you can hide the visibility of the original layer by clicking on the eye icon as we’ll use the duplicated one.

 Now we’ll set the tool for the use.
 Set the Sampling: Continuous that means it will sample the different colors whenever we click on the area of the image to erase it.
 You can see in our image we have many colors so that is why I selected it.